GearDocker/mongodb/README.md

 -------------------------------------------------

-If you want to use a preset password instead of a randomly generated one, you can set the environment variable `MONGODB_PASS` to your specific password when running the container:
+If you want to use a preset password instead of a randomly generated one, you can set the environment variable `MONGO_PASS` to your specific password when running the container:

-        docker run -d -p 27017:27017 -p 28017:28017 -e MONGODB_PASS="mypass" tutum/mongodb
+        docker run -d -p 27017:27017 -p 28017:28017 -e MONGO_PASS="mypass" tutum/mongodb

 You can now test your new admin password: